carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ## Tune Dropout Rate using a For Loop

 Q1.
 What do you think would happen if you lower the dropout rate?
-Write some code to vary the dropout rate and see how it affects the model training.
+Write some code to vary the dropout rate and investigate how it affects the model training.

 Q2.
 You are varying the dropout rate and checking its effect on the model performance, what is the term associated to this procedure?